History of Zimbabwe: Colonial era (1890–1980)

+World War I

+As a British territory, Southern Rhodesia immediately joined World War I after the UK declared war on the Central Powers, in August 1914.
+Rhodesia was noted for its patriotic zeal in joining the war.
+The main priority of British forces in Southern Africa was the capture of the German colony of South-West Africa, modern-day Namibia.
+A Rhodesian unit was sent to guard Victoria Falls from a possible German invasion via the Caprivi Strip.
+Meanwhile, a force was sent to assist British forces in South Africa suppressing the pro-German Maritz Rebellion.
+Afterwards, Rhodesians participated in the invasion of German South-West Africa.

+Following the British victory over German forces in Southern Africa, many Rhodesian units, mostly white, were sent to the Western Front in Europe, where they took part in major battles of the war.
+A small number of Rhodesian soldiers saw action in the Salonika Front in Macedonia, and some even joined the Royal Flying Corps.
+Other Rhodesian regiments were sent to participate in the invasion of German East Africa, now Tanzania, in early 1915.
+A guerrilla war in the German colony began, and the fierce fighting and disease devastated the 2nd Rhodesian Regiment, leading to more regiments of native Africans being raised.
+By November 1918, the Central Powers surrendered to the Allies, ending World War I.

 Southern Rhodesia became a self-governing British colony in October 1923, subsequent to a referendum held the previous year.
 The British government took full command of the British South Africa Company's holdings, including both Northern and Southern Rhodesia.
 Northern Rhodesia retained its status as a colonial protectorate; Southern Rhodesia was given responsible self-government – with limitations and still annexed to the crown as a colony.
 Many studies of the country see it as a state that operated independently within the Commonwealth; nominally under the rule of the Crown, but technically able to do as it pleased.
 And in theory, Southern Rhodesia was able to govern itself, draft its own legislation, and elect its own parliamentary leaders.
 But in reality, this was self-government subject to supervision.
 Until the white minority settler government's declaration of unilateral independence in 1965, London remained in control of the colony's external affairs, and all legislation was subject to approval from the United Kingdom Government and the Queen.